Bruni-coder/multimodal-captioning-via-clip-gpt2/README.md

 This repository implements a lightweight multimodal image captioning system that integrates CLIP as a visual encoder and GPT-2 as a language decoder.
 By connecting these models via a linear projection module, we enable prompt-conditioned caption generation without fine-tuning either backbone.

-This project was developed as part of the Peking University Summer School 2025 by Xiangyi Liu (Liaoning University).

 ## Overview